It’s no wonder so many people are struggling with their weight and understanding of good nutrition.

 - Sorghum – Sorghum is an awesome lectin-free, gluten-free flour alternative.
 And, it’s chock full of fiber.
 In fact, it’s known to fight lots of health issues and support the health of your heart.3

 - Millet – Millet happens to be full of major minerals like magnesium, potassium, phosphorus and zinc.
 Not only that, it’s lectin-free and the polyphenols in millet offer more antioxidants than most grains.4

-The reasons these grains are approved is because they’re lectin free.
+The reason these grains are approved is that they’re lectin-free.

 Sidebar: Lectins 101